 View Sample Pages

-The centerpiece of the Healthy Foundations’ curriculum is ESP’s practical, easy-to-use workbook for adolescents age 13-19.
+The centerpiece of the Healthy Foundations’ curriculum is ETP’s practical, easy-to-use workbook for adolescents age 13-19.
 The purpose of the workbook is to help teens develop personal goals for their future family, as they learn about real-life challenges and are provided information and tools for achieving their goals.
 Topics such as life goals, relationships, preconception health, shaken baby syndrome, budgeting, child safety, human development, and discipline tool-kits are presented in teen-friendly language.
 Case studies facilitate problem-solving skills and application of concepts.